reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 Reusing the key for many cryptographic operations is not a good idea.
 Should the key be stolen, all encrypted data can be decrypted.
 That's why it is important to rotate CMK.
 We can do it manually by creating new CMKs at specific intervals and update our applications to use the new CMK.

 In AWS KMS, we can enable the automatic CMK rotation.
-With automatic CMK rotation enabled, a new key is created with every rotation and all new data keys are encrypted with a new CMK.
+With automatic CMK rotation enabled, a new key is created with every rotation, and all new data keys are encrypted with a new CMK.

 The old CMK is not deleted and is be used for the decryption of old data keys, that were created before rotation.